apache/iotdb/docs/Documentation/UserGuide/9-System Tools/3-Log Visualizer.md

 ## Load plans
 Next, you can load existing visualization plans or create new ones.
 For loading existing plans, just click the button `Load plans` and choose the log files or directories that contain log files.
-Notice that if choose directory, then the directory must only contain visualization plans.
+Notice that if choose a directory, then the directory must only contain visualization plans.

  <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://github.com/jt2594838/PicHub/blob/master/log-visualizer/load_plan.png?raw=true">

 ## Create new plans
 Now, we will present an example of how to create a new plan.
 First, click the `Create plan` button and choose a place to save the new plan, then the plan will show up in the list in the left.
-The name of the file will be used as the plan's name and it must not be different from any existing plans.
+The name of the file will be used as the plan's name and it must be different from any existing plans.

  <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://github.com/jt2594838/PicHub/blob/master/log-visualizer/create_plan.png?raw=true">

 ## Edit plans
 After creating the new plan, you can edit it in the right panel.
-We provide an example in `tools/logVisualize/plans/flushTimeConsumption.plan`, we strongly recommend you read it carefully to know how to fill the fields.
+We provide an example in `tools/logVisualize/plans/flushTimeConsumption.plan.example`, we strongly recommend you read it carefully to know how to fill the fields.
 You can also edit plans you have loaded here.
-Do not forget to click the `Save plan` button if you want to save what you have modified.If you want to create a plan that show the time consumptions of jobs grouped by their type, you may set the fields like the following one.
+Do not forget to click the `Save plan` button if you want to save what you have modified.
+If you want to create a plan that shows the time consumptions of jobs grouped by their type, you may set the fields like the following one.

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://github.com/jt2594838/PicHub/blob/master/log-visualizer/edit_plan.png?raw=true">

 ## Delete plans
-If you don't want a plan anymore, you can select it and click `Delete plan` button.
+If you don't need a plan anymore, you can select it and click `Delete plan` button.
 This will remove the plan from the disk.

 ## Execute plans
 Finally, you can execute a plan by selecting it and click `Execute plan`.
 Please make sure you have loaded the logs.
 Afterwards, two tabs will be added into the main panel.
 The first contains timeseries charts each corresponding to log groups and plotting the measurements specified by the plan.
-The second one presents the statistics of each log group.
+The second one presents the statistics of each measurement of each log group.
 Once you have done browsing, you can click the button on the up-right to close the tab.

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://github.com/jt2594838/PicHub/blob/master/log-visualizer/execute_plan.png?raw=true">